Geoffrey Gillam: Private life

-On 21 September 1929, at All Souls, Langham Place, Marylebone, Gillam was married to Mary Frances Oldaker Davies, daughter of Captain William Davies, by the Rev. Wilfrid Oldaker, a cousin of the bride, assisted by the Rev. Arthur Buxton.
+On 21 September 1929, at All Souls, Langham Place, Marylebone, Gillam was married to Mary Davies, daughter of Captain William Davies, by the Rev. Wilfrid Oldaker, a cousin of the bride, assisted by the Rev. Arthur Buxton.
 The wedding reception was at the Langham Hotel, and there followed a honeymoon in Brittany.
 They went on to have three sons, one of whom, P. M. S. Gillam, became a consultant and in due course followed his father as a Fellow of the Royal College of Physicians.
 Another, J. F. R. Gillam, became headmaster of Ravenscroft School, Somerset.

 In 1962, the family was living at 52, Augustus Road, Edgbaston.

 Gillam had many interests outside his work, including the works of William Shakespeare, poetry, music, fishing, and bird-watching.
-In retirement, he returned to live in his native Holt, but died soon afterwards.
+In retirement, he returned to live in his native Holt, but died soon afterwards, on 15 February 1970, in the West Norwich Hospital.
 His widow survived him until November 1989, continuing to live at Hill House, Holt.